-Lynx proudly announces their selection as a National Best and Brightest Companies to Work For winner.
+Lynx proudly announces our selection as a National Best and Brightest Companies to Work For winner for the third consecutive year.
 This award recognizes companies that excel at employee relations, use innovation to motivate employees, implement creative compensation programs and more.
-Winners will be recognized by National Association for Business Resources (NABR) at the National Best and Brightest Summit – Illuminate 2019 symposium and awards gala on September 15-17, at the Renaissance Chicago Downtown Hotel, located at 1 W Wacker Drive, in Chicago, IL.
+Winners will be recognized by the National Association for Business Resources (NABR) at the National Best and Brightest Summit – Illuminate 2021 symposium and awards gala on March 24-26 2021, Dallas, Texas.